Our Work

 Caring for Collections

-Recent improvement projects have included the ambitious redevelopment of the National Famine Museum at Strokestown Park, in addition to the portico restoration.
+Recent improvement projects have included the ambitious redevelopment of the National Famine Museum at Strokestown Park, in addition to the portico restoration on the Palladian mansion.

 Why is Constant Conservation Needed?

-• Over the centuries, well-meaning attempts were made to clean some artefacts, but now – with specialist knowledge – we can protect and care for them so that future generations can enjoy them.
+• Over the centuries, well-meaning attempts were made to clean some artefacts, but now – with specialist knowledge – we can protect and care for them so that future generations can enjoy the

 Our Role in Research